ycrc/ycrc.github.io/docs/clusters-at-yale/index.md

 ## Request an Account

 The first step in gaining access to our clusters is to request an account.
 There are several HPC clusters available at Yale.
-There is no charge for using these clusters.
+There is no charge for using these clusters, but all users must adhere to the YCRC [HPC Policies](https://research.computing.yale.edu/services/high-performance-computing/hpc-policies).
 To understand which cluster is appropriate for you and to request an account, visit the [account request page](https://research.computing.yale.edu/account-request).

 ## Log in